 But the protesters had the last word.
 By mid-afternoon, the site had been converted into a “People’s Park” by a group of 75 young people, who planted flowers, set up swings, benches, all to the sound of rock music.
 Red Barn eventually abandoned its plans to open a Dinkytown location, and two buildings were eventually constructed in 1971 on the site (one-story commercial buildings at 1307-1309.5 and 1311 4th St SE).

 Frank T. Vescio, second oldest son of Theresa and Charles Vescio first generation Italian immigrants, founded Vescio’s Restaurant at this location on 14th Ave SE in 1956.
 Frank started as a grocer, then started selling homemade pizzas and pasta with recipes he worked with his mother.
 The family opened additional locations, but Dinkytown remains its flagship store.
-For more information on the Vescio’s family history, visit Vescio’s website: http://vescios.com/history/
+For more information about Vescio’s history visit their website.